Deskbot/Clippy-Music/README.md

 -------

 * You must use this music server
-* You may not use any of this software to make money
+* You may not try or succeed in using any of this software to make any person or entity any money